IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_edge_functions_action.html.markdown

 ---

 # ibm_cis_edge_functions_action

-Provides a IBM CIS Edge Functions Action resource.
-This resource is associated with an IBM Cloud Internet Services instance and a CIS Domain resource.
-It allows to create, update, delete Edge Functions Action of a domain of a CIS instance
+Create, update, or delete an edge functions action for a domain to include in your CIS edge functions action resource.
+For more information, about CIS edge functions action, see [working with Edge functions actions](https://cloud.ibm.com/docs/cis?topic=cis-edge-functions-actions).

-## Example Usage
+## Example usage

 ```terraform
 # Add a Edge Functions Action to the domain